Optogenetic System

 Series_connection_LED_PCB_Box.PNG

-7- due to its small size, multiple boxes can be to combined together, to do that , simply connect two boxes through the male and female mate slide on the opposite directions.
+7. Due to its small size, multiple boxes can be to combined together.
+To do so, simply connect two boxes through the male and female mate-slides in the opposite directions.

 Series-connection-LED-PCB-2Box